ewolff/microservice/HOW-TO-RUN.md

 directory contains no configuration for a specific Maven repo.
 If in
 doubt: delete the file.

+* The tests use some ports on the local machine.
+Make sure that no server runs in the background.

 * Skip the tests: `mvn clean package package -Dmaven.test.skip=true`.

 * In rare cases dependencies might not be downloaded correctly.
 In